Perry Ellis: Career

 During the first half of the 1980s, Perry Ellis was as prominent a US fashion name as Calvin Klein and Ralph Lauren.
 He continued to be known for the sweaters, cropped trousers, and silhouette experimentation that he had begun at the end of the seventies, including the flippy miniskirts that he and Norma Kamali introduced in 1979.
 He was also known for the very high quality of his fabrics, most of which he imported from Europe.
+He was one of 15 designers asked by US Vogue in 1980 which designer they most admired.
+Many participants chose Balenciaga and Chanel, but Ellis selected Kenzo as his favorite, citing Kenzo's independence and uniqueness.

 In 1980, Ellis explored handmade knitwear, enlarged patterns, and enlarged Argyle and launched his first male collection.
-He also began that year to provide alternatives to the prominent shoulder-padding he became known for in 1978, adding width instead with capelet collars and top-of-sleeve tucks and pleats.
+He added petticoats and side width to the full, hip-yoked miniskirts he had introduced the previous year.
+As an additional alternative to the prominent shoulder-padding he had become known for in 1978, he used capelet collars to add width and continued to incorporate top-of-sleeve tucks and pleats.
 For spring of 1981, he presented soft corsets and hip-padded versions of the short skirts he had begun showing in 1979, and he began using a few more substantial fabrics for shaping.
 This former leader of the mid-seventies Big Look joined Fall 1981's brief return to that style with relish, showing longer lengths, loose layers, and harem pants with Cossack-inspired hats and capes, though the look this time was more structured, via cummerbunds, extended shoulders, and tulle petticoats.

-In 1982, Perry Ellis won the Council of Fashion Designers of America's Designer of the year award, at a time when his company had more than 75 staff.
+In 1982, Perry Ellis won the Council of Fashion Designers of America's Designer of the Year award, at a time when his company had more than 75 staff.
 He released his "Chariots of Fire" collection for spring of that year, continuing to show the longer lengths he had favored the previous fall, though never exclusively.
 For his fall 1982 collection, he tried his hand at some of the highly tailored suit styles that had dominated fashion since 1978, to a cooler-than-usual critical reception.
 In 1983, he showed high-waisted fit-and-flare skirts and slim trousers with short jackets.